KeyPears is a simple federated encrypted messaging system for communication and

 secret management.
 User identities are email-style addresses (name@domain)

-servers discover each other through DNS.
+can host a KeyPears server, and servers discover each other through DNS.

 What KeyPears does